 "The Quest to Save LA's Century-Old Batchelder Tile Masterpiece," a 4,000-word feature (and a top-read piece on the site) about a shuttered historic landmark featuring perhaps the most significant interior architecture in the city.
 Photo by Elizabeth Daniels.

-Homebodies in Nylon was column I wrote based on my blog of the same name, featuring eccentric people in their environments.
+Homebodies in Nylon was a column I wrote based on my former blog of the same name, featuring eccentric people in their environments.
 Here's collage artist Judith Supine in Brooklyn.
 Photo by Eric Helgas.

 "Painting with Fire," an interview with encaustic painter, Betsy Eby.
 Pictured is Sanguine II.

 "After a Suicide, the Search," an essay related to themes in my memoir-in-progress.

 Seventh-graders at I.S.
 392 in Brownsville, Brooklyn, find their first published works in the printed anthology.
 My T&W teaching-artist residencies from 2010 to 2017 involved poetry, song lyrics, and creative nonfiction.
 A lesson plan on synesthesia looks at the works of Jimi Hendrix and Arthur Rimbaud.

 I was featured in the "Innovation" issue of WSJ.
 Magazine for using Genius.com in the classroom, where I taught the intersection of poetry and song lyrics through a residency from Teachers & Writers Collaborative.